Alberts69/CWare/README.md

 Buy me a coffee, keep me going :) - https://paypal.me/bruhbot8553

 As of right now it only works with Intel based laptops only.
-Still working on M1 Macs.
+Does not work on M1 Macs.
 Also, I do not have a public software for converting this yet.
 I am still working on it.
-Only works on MacOS Sierra to Big sur (10.12 - 11.4 Beta 3).
+Only works on MacOS Sierra to Big sur (10.12 - 11.5 Beta).

 Current things that are being worked on: M1 Mac Support, Support for more applications.